JimDesu/basis-lang/README.md

 :<Int x / Int counter>{ counter <- counter + x }
 ```

 Captures are explicit: any defining-frame name the body uses must appear in the capture list.
 The body's free names are otherwise restricted to parameters and top-level names.
-Captures may be READ (by-copy) or reference (`&`, live, with per-invocation copy-restore).
+Captures may be READ (by-copy) or, in the full design, reference (live, with per-invocation copy-restore).
 A lambda's *ceiling* — the highest frame to which the lambda value may travel — is computed from its captures: a lambda with only READ captures can travel anywhere; a lambda with reference captures cannot escape the frames where its captured slots live.

 ### 8.4 Fexpr